 Doing this service yourself makes a lot of sense because you already have people servicing your washrooms every day.
 Utilising existing staff is smart and means labour costs won’t change.
 Remember it’s just a single bag replacement once a fortnight or once a month, so you won’t have to employ anyone new.
 There’s not much new to learn either because the same precautions you need to take for hygiene bins would most likely already be in place for your other rubbish disposal requirements.

 The other big advantage to servicing feminine hygiene bins in-house is that you can afford to service them more often.
 There is an enormous number of sanitary bins in busy facilities that should be serviced more often than they are.
-Perhaps they should be serviced every week or every fortnight but to keeping costs down they are serviced monthly in a lot of contracts.
+Perhaps they should be serviced every week or every fortnight but to keep costs down they are serviced monthly in a lot of contracts.
 This is great for saving a little bit of coin but think of it from your guest’s perspective.
 Apart from the potential for unpleasant odour issues which can be very uncomfortable, from a hygiene point of view, wouldn’t you want to know that the bin that you are sitting in close proximity to or even using has been serviced less than a month ago, or less than a fortnight ago?

 Here’s a simple procedure you can implement in your facility for the servicing of sanitary napkin bins...